Sagat (Street Fighter): Concept and design

-Standing 226 cm (7 ft, 5 in) tall, Sagat is a large bald man with an eyepatch over his right eye, dressed in shorts and wearing wraps over his lower arms, hands, ankles, and feet.
+Standing tall, Sagat is a large and muscular bald man with an eyepatch over his right eye, dressed in shorts and wearing wraps over his lower arms, hands, ankles, and feet.
 A master Muay Thai fighter, his design was shaped by Hiroshi Matsumoto, also known as Finish Hiroshi, the designer of the original Street Fighter game, who drew inspiration from the surge of Kickboxing and Muay Thai films popular during that era.
 A special element of Sagat's character is the recurring tiger motif featured in his special moves.
-This symbolism is believed to be influenced by legends of the Siamese Tiger King, a mythical Muay Thai fighter who was known for his love for fighting.

 When developing Street Fighter II, the developers decided to reintroduce Sagat from the original Street Fighter as a key returning character competing against the series' protagonist Ryu.
 Drawing inspiration from storytelling conventions in which past rivals reappear unexpectedly, Sagat was brought back to serve as a familiar adversary.
-To emphasize his history and prior defeat at the hands of Ryu, the developers gave him a large scar across his chest, something suggested by animator Hiromi "Mori" Kotobuki.
+To emphasize his history and prior defeat at the hands of Ryu, the developers gave him a large scar across his chest caused by the Shoryuken, something suggested by animator Hiromi "Mori" Kotobuki.
 According to character designer Akira "Akiman" Yasuda, the scar was meant to represent his earlier loss and build up his narrative role as a returning rival for the protagonist.
 As a part of the rivalry, Sagat developed a similar uppercut to the attack that had caused the scar: the Tiger Uppercut.

 The origin of Sagat's eye injury is detailed in his backstory from Street Fighter Alpha.
 As a young fighter, Sagat had long hair and had not yet adopted his bald appearance and eyepatch.
-He received serious damage to one of his eyes during an early fight, resulting in partial blindness in one eye.
-Later, he challenged martial artist Gou Hibiki, who purposely exploited Sagat's weakened eye during their fight and broke it.
+He received serious damage to his right eye during an early fight, resulting in partial blindness in that eye.
+Later, he challenged martial artist Gou Hibiki (father of Dan Hibiki), who purposely exploited Sagat's weakened eye during their fight and broke it.
 Enraged by this tactic, Sagat killed Hibiki in revenge, a key event that became an essential part of his characterization.

 Sagat's character design for Street Fighter V was handled by Naoto "Bengus" Kuroshima under the direction of director Takayuki Nakayama, who decided to change little in regards to the character outside of adding a torn cape to give his character a "story-like feel".
 Nakayama wanted the cloak to represent his life after Street Fighter II, now living in a village in hiding but at the same time still "exudes an emperor's consideration", hiding his scars to not frighten others.
 However, as in the series he is considered the "Emperor of Muay Thai", Nakayama still wanted Sagat to have intimidation, and in this manner the cloak made him look larger and put pressure on the design from a higher place.
 For his gameplay and motion, the motion capture actor was an expert in Muay Thai, and further made technique suggestions that helped develop Sagat for the title.